rahultesla/Rudito/README.md

 # Rudito
 This is a turing-complete programming language which needs different approach to code.
+This programming language is in alpha stage.You can read the compiler code to know it's full functionality 😜.

 ## Concept
 This language has Three components